SOLAR KNIGHT

 "Spare me the details," she spat as she pulled her sword free from the ant's carcass.
 "Think of something else useful and do that then!"

 "These constructs don't have true minds to influence, and my subtler powers are worthless here," complained Micaiah, backing off from an ant that was approaching her.
-She backed away from it, more out of desperation than any clear plan, and Razorfang swatted it away before it could chase after her.
+She backed away from it, more out of desperation than any clear plan, and Razorfang smacked it away before it could chase after her.
 "I need a weapon.
 You've got two swords!
 Let me have the one you're not using!"

 "That one's not for use in battle at all, never mind in the hands of an outsider!"